rafpaf/metabase-e2e-stress-test/README.md

-This is a script to be used at Metabase for stress-testing e2e tests in CI.
+This is a script for stress-testing e2e tests in CI at Metabase.

 To run: